 - Seat post

 That tiny bolt holding your saddle in place can get lost if you don’t look after it.
-The quick release can give up the ghost, and stop holding your saddle in place – and who know for what reason it might do that!
+The quick release can give up the ghost, and stop holding your saddle in place – and who knows for what reason it might do that?

 The above is not an exhaustive list of what could go wrong, and while it may sound daunting the reality is most of these issues are easily solved trailside if you have the right tools and the right skills.

-There’s not space to go into how to fix all these problems, but YouTube is a good place to look, and Cycling UK has some tips on their channel how to fix the most common problems you might encounter.
+There’s not space to go into how to fix all these problems, but YouTube is a good place to look, and Cycling UK has some essential cycle maintenance tips on how to fix the most common problems you might encounter.

-A basic first aid kit including stuff like plasters and bandages, butterfly strips, safety pins, blister plasters, small tweezers for removing splinter/tick, surgical gloves, mini emergency blanket can be enough to cover most issues.
+A basic first aid kit including kit such as plasters and bandages, butterfly strips, safety pins, blister plasters, small tweezers for removing splinters or ticks, surgical gloves, mini-emergency blanket can be enough to cover most issues.